antimof/UxPlay/README.txt

     options `uxplay -rpi` ( or `uxplay -rpi -vs kmssink` on RPi OS Lite with no X11) with the patched GStreamer.
-Patches for GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.0 (Used in Manjaro for RPi) are also available there.
+Patches for GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.0 (used in Manjaro for RPi) are also available there.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.